-OST 690: Global Health: Dominican Republic – Health Care Delivery System & Culture
+OST 690: Global Health: Dominican Republic – Pre-Clinical Observation, Culture and Medicine (3 credits)

 It is the discretion of the Course Director to determine which students may participate.
 An interview may be required.